kid-a-mnesiac/melonDS-RPC/README.md

 <img src="https://i.imgur.com/IVPNGoi.png">

- After running the melonDS-RPC.exe, melonDS-RPC will store itself in the system tray, it does not have a GUI.
+ After running melonDS-RPC.exe, the program minimizes to the system tray and runs in the background – it has no GUI.
  It automatically auto-starts with your Windows.
-You can turn it off, as well as just exit the application
+You can turn it off, as well as just exit the application.

 ### RPC in Discord

 Having melonDS-RPC open will automatically activate melonDS RPC in Discord <b>(this is something I'm planning on fixing)</b>, even if you don't have melonDS registered/detected as a game in Discord.
+Please note that <i>you do <b>not</b> have to have melonDS registered/detected in Discord for this to work</i>.
-<br>While a ROM is not loaded, melonDS-RPC will show the message 'Waiting for melonDS'.
-Please notice that, once again, melonDS-RPC will not fetch any data from the original melonDS, only from melonDS-ROMname.
+<br>While a ROM is not loaded, melonDS-RPC will show the message '<i>Waiting for melonDS</i>'.
+<br>Note: <i>melonDS-RPC does not fetch data from the original melonDS – only from the modified melonDS-ROMname</i>.

 <img src="https://i.imgur.com/E4Fgntg.png">

 <img src="https://i.imgur.com/7zUGxxp.png">

 After loading the game in the modified melonDS emulator, melonDS-RPC forwards the game name to Discord.
-<br>Ejecting the ROM will change the message to 'Idle'.
+<br>Ejecting the ROM will change the message to '<i>Idle</i>'.

 <img src="https://i.imgur.com/ByIzUtj.png">